 An Invitation to You.

-On the menu tab, take a look at Books & Tutors for Prisoners.
-Then, click on Get Involved to see the ways you can join with us to make a difference.
+Take a look at Books & Tutors for Prisoners.
+Then click Get Involved to see the ways you can join with us to make a difference.

-Also, on the menu tab, explore Don Wright’s new book, Freedom Behind Bars: Mentors from Prison for inspiration that will add a new dimension to your life.
+Also, we invite you to explore Don Wright’s new book, Freedom Behind Bars: Mentors from Prison for inspiration that will add a new dimension to your life.

 The Bottom Line